CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 You’re testing too early

 An at-home pregnancy test works by checking your pee for hCG (human chorionic gonadotropin), a hormone your body produces when the fertilized egg attaches to the lining of your uterus, days after ovulation.
 For the most accurate results, it’s best to take the test a day or so after your missed period.
 If you take it earlier, the amount of hCG may be too scant for the test to pick up just yet, says Sean Esplin, MD, senior medical director for women’s health at Intermountain Healthcare in Utah.
 This can happen even if you’ve been diligently tracking your cycle.
-(After all, stress can delay ovulation, and if you’ve been trying to conceive in earnest, you know how stressful it can be!).
+(After all, stress can delay ovulation, and if you’ve been trying to conceive in earnest, you know how stressful it can be!)

 Related Video

 If your test registers a negative result but you suspect it’s wrong, simply retest in a few days.
 Fingers crossed, you should see at the very least a faint line on your pregnancy test, which likely confirms you’re pregnant (yippee!).
 If you continue to see a negative result but aren’t convinced, make an appointment with your ob-gyn.
-Your doctor can perform a blood-based pregnancy test, which, according to Esplin, are more accurate than at-home urine tests.
+Your doctor can perform a blood-based pregnancy test, which, according to Esplin, is more accurate than at-home urine tests.

 The test isn’t sensitive enough